Agricultural Development Act

 Article 29

-Electricity fee for powering agricultural operation are not calculated in terms of progressive increment, and during the suspension period of power use, basic electricity fee is to be exempted.
+Electricity fee for powering agricultural operation is not calculated in terms of progressive increment, and during the suspension period of power use, basic electricity fee is to be exempted.

 The scope and standard of the use of electricity, gasoline and water for powering agricultural operation shall be formulated by the Executive Yuan.